 Apple cider layer cake makes the best fall cake!
-Featuring layers of spiced apple cake, homemade salted caramel sauce, and salted caramel frosting, this is one cozy layer cake made for fall gatherings!
+Featuring layers of spiced apple cider cake, homemade salted caramel sauce, and salted caramel frosting, this is one cozy layer cake made for fall gatherings!

 The best apple cider cake components: